- Indoor bonsai

 Use these bonsai tools only for work in the root area.
 Due to the fine stones in the bonsai substrate, these tools quickly become dull and should then no longer be used on the above-ground part of the tree.

-Place the cover grille over the drainage holes and attach the rootball fastening wires
+5. Place the bonsai repotting mesh over the drainage holes and fix the rootball with wire

 If there are no wire holes, the fixing wire can also be inserted through the drainage holes.

 Before the root ball of the Satsuki Azalea can be aligned in the pot a little bit Kanuma bonsai soil should be filled in.